tjdesanti/tjdesanti.github.io/docs/03-Component-Selection/Component-Selection.md

 ### Rationale

-**Choice 2 – TMAG5273** is the best option due to simplified wiring, strong compatibility with the PIC MCU, and low power consumption.
-Choice 1 is more complex to integrate, and Choice 3 lacks I2C support and requires more complicated wiring.
+**Choice 2 – TMAG5273** is the most suitable option because it requires minimal wiring, interfaces efficiently with the PIC microcontroller, and operates at very low power.
+In comparison, Choice 1 is more difficult to implement, while Choice 3 does not support I²C communication and involves more complex wiring.
 ---

 # 12V 2A AC-DC Wall Power Supplies